svsticky/constipated-koala/doc/cli_interaction.md

 Koala is complicated.
 Thus, every command must be run in a nix-shell.
-Also, you must ensure you have read permissions for all koala's files.
+Also, you must ensure you have read permissions for all koala's files, and are in the right place.
 Lastly, all environment variables must be loaded.

 Hence, you must do the following in some sorts in preperation:

 ```
+cd /var/www/koala.svsticky.nl/
 sudo -u koala bash
 nix-shell
 ```